Gusto/grpc-web-ruby/DEVELOP.md

 ## Testing

-### Integration tests
+### Running tests

-The integration test suite runs on docker, using the `rake` command.
+Use the `rake` command to run the entire test suite.
+This runs on docker becuase of a dependency on envoy.

 ### Unit tests

-TBD
+Unit tests can be run without docker by running `rspec spec/unit`